-In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the campus behavior coordinator shall take into consideration:
+In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the CBC shall take into consideration:

-- Self-defense (see glossary),

-- Intent or lack of intent at the time the student engaged in the conduct,

-- The student's disciplinary history,

-- A disability that substantially impairs the student's capacity to appreciate the wrongfulness

-of the student's conduct,

-- A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or

-- A student's status as homeless.
+- 23. Self-defense (see glossary), - 24.
+Intent or lack of intent at the time the student engaged in the conduct, - 25.
+The student's disciplinary history, - 26.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct. - 27.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 28.
+A student's status as homeless.